Saina Nehwal is the superstar who has leapt over mere sporting boundaries to make history all through her career.

 While she doesn’t have the pace of three or four years ago she can compensate for this with her resilience.
 She is a good defender and although too much reliance on retrieving can be a weakness I don’t recognise this as a fault in her game.
 She is an intelligent reader of other players and can out-maneouvre opponents during the match.
 Of course, this mental strength really draws the sting of a rival.
 She is lethal once the momentum starts to go in her direction.
 As soon as this happens she turns the screw and can make sure the other player suffers a drought of opportunities.
 Her emotional muscle often overpowers because the other player just runs out of ideas.

-Since the All England Championships she has had to cope with a sequence of injuries which will have affected her training and so her fluency on court.
-As she recovers her fitness she will have an eye on the Olympic qualifying date of 30th April 2020; she must be ranked in the top 16 then to book her place in Tokyo.
+Since the All England Championships 2019 she has had to cope with a sequence of injuries which will have affected her training and so her fluency on court.
+As she recovers her fitness she will have an eye on the Olympics: she must be ranked in the top 16 then to book her place in Tokyo.
 So long as her regime is well-managed I don’t see any reason for her to miss this milestone.
 Could she win another medal?Embed from Getty Images

 Saina: The First